 In this teaching excerpt from The Artemis School's Evoke Virtual Mystery School I explain how rites of passage work on the BodyMind level to help us integrate new versions of ourselves and leverage our true potential.
-I speak specifically to a woman's menarche, or first blood ceremony, for supporting us in authentic sexual expression.
+And how a woman's menarche, or first blood ceremony, for supporting us in authentic sexual expression.

 How do you freely express your sexuality while also exercising boundaries and safety?
 In this video Artemis School founder, Lara Catone, answers these questions and why becoming a sexual woman is still edgy work.

 Uma Dinsmore-Tuli has gifted us with the most comprehensive and radical book on women’s sexual health and yoga to date.
 Yoni Shakti: A Woman’s Guide to Power and Freedom through Yoga and Tantra is 600 pages of feminine-infused ritual and practices, historical reclamations, personal narrative, cultural critique and revelations of the inherent superpowers within all womb bearers.
 The work itself liberates and exudes shakti, feminine energy and power, all the way down to the beautiful illustrations and sacred geometry found among its pages.

 I want to have better sex (but I’m not really sure what that means or what that looks like).

 I want to experience more pleasure.

 I want to experience orgasm in a different way.